LambdaHack/LambdaHack/README.markdown

 Further information
 -------------------

-Visit the wiki at https://github.com/Mikolaj/Allure/wiki and see files PLAYING.markdown, CREDITS and LICENSE for more information.
+For more information, visit the wiki at https://github.com/Mikolaj/Allure/wiki and see the files PLAYING.markdown, CREDITS and LICENSE.

+Have fun!